IBM/telco-network-cloud-drivers/content/reference/lm-api/interface-architecture.md

 Generally, the 4xx HTTP Status codes will be produced by the TNCO functionality concerned with validating and verifying the incoming requests.

-This table summarizes the internal “rules” StartOSS LM uses regarding when to return an HTTP 400 vs 404 status code:
+This table summarizes the internal “rules” StartOSS TNCO uses regarding when to return an HTTP 400 vs 404 status code:

 | **Type** | **URL Invalid** | **URL (with variables) refers to an Entity   that does not exist** | **Invalid Body Content** | **Body refers to an Entity that does   not exist** |